matt2718/colorado-qb/_pages/info/start-a-team.md

 If you want to do well in your first tournament, you'll need to **practice**.
-Specifically, you'll need to practice on [quiz bowl questions]( quizbowlpackets.com).
-The questions used in quiz bowl are [different]( /info/pyramidal) than the ones found in other formats like Knowledge Bowl or National Science Bowl (though many teams report that preparing for quiz bowl has helped them in other competitions).
+Specifically, you'll need to practice on [quiz bowl questions]( http://www.quizbowlpackets.com/).
+The questions used in quiz bowl are [different](/info/pyramidal) than the ones found in other formats like Knowledge Bowl or National Science Bowl (though many teams report that preparing for quiz bowl has helped them in other competitions).

 Greater Pennsylvania Quiz Bowl has a useful [guide](https://gpqb.wordpress.com/ 2015/06/28/going-to-quizbowl-tournaments-how-it-works/) for teams attending